abhinavbhopardikar/devlpr/README.md

 5. ""

 ###Initializing the development process
 devlpr listens on port 4000.
+Use *npm start* command to start the web server.

-Go to *localhost:4000* and build the entire project or just another controller, viewhandler, form, searchbar.
+Go to *localhost:4000* in the web browser and build the entire project or just another controller, viewhandler, form, searchbar.
 The generated project listens on port 3000.

 ###Initializing the JSON files